Building a Customer-Centric Culture: 6 Ways to Make It Real

 1. Make Active Listening a Core Skill

-2. Embed Customer-Centricity in Your Values
+2. Put Customer Focus in Your Core Values

 3. Hire for Attitude, Train for Skill